 1990 saw another demotion but then a promotion at the first attempt.
 Disaster hit the club in 1992 when the Main Stand at Hayes Lanes was burned down, meaning home games being played elsewhere for a year until the new structure was completed.
 After a steady period on the pitch Bromley went down once more in 1999.

-Bromley FC will play in the Conference South in the 2013-14 season.
+Bromley FC will play in the National League in the 2018-19 season.

 My Land Surveying & Cartography course at college in Borehamwood was proving too much for me.
 I knew I was going to have to call it a day to save wasting any more time and money, so I took a day off to buy a days travelcard and go and seek out some of the locations I'd only read about in wonderment the Non League Annual.